Let's take a look at some of these weird laws from around the world to know about how unusual they are:

 7. Offensive Gestures and SwearingKenya and UAE have stringent rules when it comes to offensive gestures and swearing.
 It is considered illegal to use swear words and make insulting/ rude gestures in public.
 Hold your tongue when angry or be ready for some prison time or deportation.

 8. 50 Kgs of SpudThat is the maximum permitted quantity of potatoes one can possess in West Australia at a time.
-Anything over 50 kilograms is considered illegal, and the regulators can take strict action against it.
+Anything over 50 kilograms is considered illegal, and this weird law states that the regulators can take strict action against it.

 9. No Mooning in the Hellenic Republic